kallaway/100-days-of-code/r1-java-log.md

 **R1D6 - January 13th, 2021**
 Started working on the Sales project from the class, only following the UML diagram as it was shown and trying to follow a TDD technique.
 Finished section 22 of the course.

+**R1D7 - January 14th, 2021**
+Started working with Section 23 of the Java course.
+Started working on what would be the final project of the first part of the course.
+Really willing to go forward, can't wait to get to the part where we integrate HTML with a Java backend.